-Where does this leave the Fed in its interactions with the financial sector and its ability to carry out the charge for MPP that was laid at its door by Dodd-Frank?
+Where does this leave the Fed in its interactions with the financial sector and its ability to carry out the charge for MPP that was laid at its door by the Dodd-Frank Act?
 Every source with whom I spoke noted that the Fed was, truly, in a different setting following the crisis.
-This was true intellectually, in that the Fed no longer hewed to a worldview of self-correcting financial markets, and thus politically, "A decade ago, at the Fed," said one journalist, "the CEO's were friends and collaborators.
+This was true intellectually, in that the Fed no longer hewed to a worldview of self-correcting financial markets, and thus politically, "A decade ago, at the Fed," said one journalist, "the [banking] CEO's were friends and collaborators.
 Now they are problems that need to be managed."
 Yet in carrying out its mandate, the Fed confronts two forces.
 The first is consistent industry pressure to weaken financial regulation, lessen industry costs and reduce restrictions on financial transactions.
-The second is an intermittent and unpredictable populist reaction to financial scandals that calls for
+The second is an intermittent and unpredictable populist reaction to financial scandals that calls for decisive reform.
+This populist reaction, embodied in legislative proposals like the 2013 Brown-Vitter bill, is unlikely to culminate in any, imminent legislation but it serves to bring issues of financial risk and regulatory responsibility back into the limelight.
+48 In response, the Fed has to balance the competing risks of two sources of potential legislative challenge, with Congressional action potentially triggered by contributions from the regulated industry or by populist responses to apparent instances of regulatory failure.
+"The Fed wants to act by its own stars," said one source, "It does not want other rules to be imposed on it.
+Thus, the Fed has to avoid making Congress so angry that it will impose new rules."
+Last, and given the political challenges outlined above, it might be thought that central banks would segment the policy area of MPP from that of its "core business" of monetary policy.

-&lt;sup>47 Thus this account differs in a key respect from Carpenter's (2010b) portrayal of strategic industry reaction to the financial crisis.
+47 Thus this account differs in a key respect from Carpenter's (2010b) portrayal of strategic industry reaction to the financial crisis.
 Whereas Carpenter stresses the role of partisan veto points in obstructing more radical reform, I highlight the absence of meaningful partisan or ideological divide on financial risk as a factor contributing to vulnerability to industry capture following the enactment of Dodd-Frank.